NiGitaMyrGit/vis_assignment1/README.md

 ## 6. OBS
 I have been troubled with open-cv problems. sometimes it seems to work, sometimes not, at random.
 It seems to be a common problem, but I have not been able to figure out how to fix it.
 I hope the script will work :(
+I guess this is why a virtual environment would have been smart to set up.